Friendly Listening & Support:

 dates and times or to register.

-Girl Talk 2010
+Girl Talk 2013

-they are able to express their creativity, engage in active games, and voice their opinions on various issues.
+environment where they are able to express their creativity, engage in active games, and voice their

-is generously supported by United Way Lunenburg County.
-For more information or to register, please
+opinions on various issues.
+The program is generously supported by United Way Lunenburg County.

 Colouring Outside the Lines